sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - mlir
      - Y
      - The output mlir file name (including path)
-   * - add_postprocess
-     - N
-     - add postprocess op into bmodel, set the type of post handle op such as yolov3 and yolov5 and ssd

 After converting to an mlir file, a ``${model_name}_in_f32.npz`` file will be generated, which is the input file for the subsequent models.